PeptidesMasters

 How Peptide Research Works

 When you see claims about a peptide "working" for something, it's worth understanding what type of evidence that claim is based on.
-Evidence quality ranges enormously.

 Human trials (clinical trials) are the gold standard.
 A randomized, double-blind, placebo-controlled trial (RCT) is the strongest form of evidence.
 Most research peptides on this site do not have completed human RCTs.
-Semaglutide, with thousands of human trial participants, is the exception — not the rule.

 The Evidence Hierarchy